Our friend Chris Dunne from RepricerExpress, Amazon repricing software, offers some expert advice on pricing strategy for Amazon sellers.

 It can also be easy to overlook the importance of – and the fluctuations in – shipping costs and currency markets.
 These can really make a difference to how much you’re paying, and can affect your bottom line if you haven’t considered these.
 Currency exchange companies like World First can help with a strategy to protect you from adverse exchange rate movements.

 Be aware that putting an effective repricing strategy will take time and a lot of tweaks and adjustments – reviewing the results will also be a time consuming business, but it will be worth it when you have a fully-fledged repricing plan and a formula you can replicate time and time again.

 So how do these strategies work in practice?
-Well, we mentioned seasonal trends before – the most obvious way of illustrating this is to say that you probably wouldn’t be selling Holiday decorations for the same price in May as you would in December.
-In December, there are lots of people looking for Holiday decorations – but at the same time, that also raises the competition levels.
+Well, we mentioned seasonal trends before – the most obvious way of illustrating this is to say that you probably wouldn’t be selling Christmas decorations for the same price in May as you would in December.
+In December, there are loads of people looking for Christmas decorations – but at the same time, that also raises the competition levels.
 This all has to come into your thinking.